-- Provide assurance that risks are being effectively assessed and managed; - During all relevant audits, challenge the content of risk registers; and - ♦ Periodically arrange for the independent review of the council's risk management process and provide an independent objective opinion on its operation and effectiveness.
+- Ensure the Internal Audit work plan is focused on the key risks facing the council - During all relevant audits, challenge the content of risk registers to provide assurance that risks are being effectively managed. - Periodically arrange for the independent review of the council's risk management process and provide an independent objective opinion on its operation and effectiveness

-10.0 Embedding Risk Management
+11.0 Embedding Risk Management

-- 10.1 For risk management to be effective and a meaningful management tool, it needs to be an integral part of key management processes and day-to-day working.
-As such, risks and the monitoring of associated actions should be considered as part of a number of the council's significant business processes, including: - ♦ Corporate Decision Making significant risks, which are associated with policy or action to be taken when making key decisions, are included in appropriate committee reports. - ◆ Business / budget planning this annual process includes updating the relevant risk registers to reflect current aims / outcomes. - ◆ Project Management all significant projects should formally consider the risks to delivering the project outcomes before and throughout the project.
-This includes risks that could have an effect on service delivery, benefits realisation and engagement with key stakeholders (service users, third parties, partners etc.). - ◆ Partnership Working partnerships should establish procedures to record and monitor risks and opportunities that may impact the council and/or the partnership's aims and objectives. - Procurement all risks and actions associated with a purchase need to be identified and assessed, kept under review and amended as necessary during the procurement process. - ◆ Contract Management significant risks associated with all stages of contract management are identified and kept under review - ◆ Insurance the council's Insurance Officer manages insurable risks and self-insurance arrangements. - ♦ Health and Safety the council has specific policies and procedures to be followed in relation to health and safety risks.
+For risk management to be effective and a meaningful management tool, it needs to be an integral part of key management processes and day-to-day working.
+As such, risks and the monitoring of associated actions should be considered as part of a number of the council's significant business processes, including:

+- Corporate Decision Making significant risks, which are associated with policy or action to be taken when making key decisions, are included in appropriate committee reports. - Business / budget planning this annual process includes updating the relevant risk registers to reflect current aims / outcomes. - Project Management all significant projects should formally consider the risks to delivering the project outcomes before and throughout the project.
+This includes risks that could have an effect on service delivery, benefits realisation and engagement with key stakeholders (service users, third parties, partners etc.).

+- Partnership Working partnerships should establish procedures to record and monitor risks and opportunities that may impact the council and/or the partnership's aims and objectives. - Procurement all risks and actions associated with a purchase need to be identified and assessed, kept under review and amended as necessary during the procurement process. - Contract Management significant risks associated with all stages of contract management are identified and kept under review - Insurance the council's Insurance Officer manages insurable risks and self-insurance arrangements. - Health and Safety the council has specific policies and procedures to be followed in relation to health and safety risks.

-11.0 Culture
+12.0 Culture

-11.1 The council will be open in its approach to managing risks and will seek to avoid a blame culture.
+The council will be open in its approach to managing risks and will seek to avoid a blame culture.
 Lessons from events that lead to loss or reputational damage will be shared as well as lessons from things that go well.
 Discussion on risk in any context will be conducted in an open and honest manner.

-12.0 Training and Awareness
+13.0 Training and Awareness

-12.1 Having documented a robust approach and established clear roles and responsibilities and reporting lines, it is important to provide officers and Members with the knowledge and skills necessary to enable them to manage risk effectively.
-The Internal Audit Team will use a range of training methods to meet the needs of the organisation.
-Furthermore, risk management information and templates will be developed and will be available on the intranet to ensure the council can apply a consistent approach when managing risk.
+Having documented a robust approach and established clear roles and responsibilities and reporting lines, it is important to provide officers and Councillors with the knowledge and skills necessary to enable them to manage risk effectively.
+Colleagues within OCE will act as administrators for the council's Grace risk management system and will provide advice and arrange training for colleagues as required.

-13.0 Summary
+14.0 Summary

-13.1 The adoption of this policy and the ongoing efforts to embed sound risk management principles into the council's 'fabric' will improve the way in which services are delivered.
+This policy and the ongoing efforts to embed sound risk management principles into the council's 'fabric' will improve the way in which services are delivered.
 A solid, well-documented and comprehensive approach to risk management and its adoption into the decision-making process is good practice, essential to good management and strengthens the council's governance framework.

-Check List for Risk Identification (PERFORMACE)
+Appendix 1 - Check List for Risk Identification (PERFORMACE)